Prof-ThiagoOliveira/blog/content/authors/admin/_index.md

     date_start: 2019-01-01
     date_end: 2020-12-31
     summary: |
-      - Developed statistical methods for optimizing athlete performance.
-      - Contributed to predictive modelling for COVID-19.
-      - Implemented longitudinal data analysis and multilevel models.
-      - Published research in peer-reviewed journals.
+      - Built Bayesian and machine-learning models for athlete readiness, fatigue, and health monitoring.
+      - Led predictive-modelling pipelines for COVID-19 decision making and other longitudinal public-health datasets.
-      - Collaborated with sports scientists and data analysts.
+      - Partnered with clinicians, sports scientists, and data engineers to productize analytics outputs.

   - position: Lecturer in statistics
     company_name: University of São Paulo